andradegui/andradegui/README.md

 ## Hello Guys!

-## I´m Guilherme Lima
+## I´m Guilherme Lima 	:smiley:	:v:

-- I live in Brazil, SP (São Paulo) 	:grinning:	:v:
+- I live in Brazil, SP (São Paulo) :brazil:
-- I have been working on Noovi as IT Intern 	:technologist:
+- I have been working on Noovi as IT Intern
+- At college I study Technology in Systems For Internet
+- I like study English and Spanish
-- Lately I have been learning HMTL, CSS and JS 	:nerd_face:
+- Lately I have been learning HMTL, CSS and JS

 ## Connect with me:
 <a href="https://www.linkedin.com/in/guilherme-rafael-andrade-lima-426a16188/" target="blank">